What are facilitation skills and how to improve them?

 Process design

-When you know the outcomes you want to achieve, it is time to find the right process for that.
+Once you know the outcomes you want to achieve, it is time to find the right process.
 But what does it mean to “find the right process’?

-• Keep in mind the desired outcomes so you can design a suitable process.
+- Keep in mind the session’s purpose, so you can design a suitable process.
 A workshop facilitator must pay particular attention to this in order to ensure the entire workshop can help even small groups move towards a productive outcome.

 Agenda planning

 Congratulations, you have a process!
-Next, you need to make sure that your process works with the reality of time constraints, logistics, group dynamics, and the attention levels of people joining you (which are also different whether online or in person!).
+Next, you need to make sure that your process works with the reality of time constraints, logistics, group dynamics, and the attention levels of people joining you (which are also different whether you are working in remote facilitation or in person!).

 Proper planning is one of your most important facilitation skills.
 Your facilitation practice will benefit from nailing this stage and learning from it for future workshops and meetings.